In this tile, we’ll explore the relationship between learning and memory and introduce you to memory systems, processes, and pathways.

 Short-term memory, as the name implies, is information quickly processed.
 Short-term memories typically last for 15 to 30 seconds.
 Ever wondered why you lost your train of thought in the middle of a conversation while thinking about something else?
 Well, it’s because most adults have the capacity to store only 5 to 9 items in our short-term memory.

 Once the memory traces, or rough notes, are encoded in our short-term memory, they are either discarded, or consolidated and moved into long-term memory.
 Long-term memory enables us to store information for longer periods – sometimes forever.

-The third stage in the memory process, retrieval, involves extracting information, skills and knowledge stored in our long-term memory.
+The final stage in the memory process, retrieval, involves extracting information, skills and knowledge stored in our long-term memory.
 These are referred to as memory systems.

 Sometimes, words or facts may elude us because they were never stored in our long-term memory in the first place; other times, forgetting is due to an inability to retrieve the information from memory.